Uncover the ideal months to travel to Thailand for cool weather, budget flights and less crowds.

 Best time to visit Thailand

-May and June caps off Thailand’s peak dry season, so by visiting on the tail-end of this popular period, you’ll avoid the most of the beach’s visitors.
-You’ll also be in and out before wet season, which starts in July.
+April to May caps off Thailand’s peak dry season, so by visiting on the tail-end of this popular period, you’ll avoid the most of the beach’s visitors.
+You’ll also be in and out before wet season, which starts in late-May to early June.

 Tropical Thailand experiences a wet season from June to October, and a dry season from November to May.
 The Thai Peninsula also has monsoon seasons from April to October on the west coast, and from September to December on the east coast.